itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

     - There was an error where an a tag was closed before its content of an i tag which was easily resolved.

-    -  W3C CSS Validator found no errors or warnings on my CSS.
+    -  W3C CSS Validator ffound an error of a curly bracket found at the end of the file missing for the final media query.

 ### Accessibility